Graph Neural Networks with Heterophily: Experiments

-\textbf{Real-World Graphs with Heterophily.} Results for graphs with heterophily are presented in Table~\ref{table:real-results-10-features}.
-Notably, the best performing methods for each graph are always one of the \method{} methods from the proposed framework, which demonstrates the importance of incorporating and learning the compatibility matrix $\mH$ into GNNs.
-Overall, we observe that \method{}-Cheby-1 performs the best overall with respect to the mean performance gain across all the graphs.
-Furthermore, the top-3 methods are all \method{} variants.
+\textbf{Real Graphs with Heterophily.} Results for graphs with heterophily are presented in Table~\ref{table:real-results-10-features} (top, left).
+Overall, we observe that, with respect to mean accuracy, the top-3 methods across all the graphs are based on \method{}, which demonstrates the importance of incorporating and learning the compatibility matrix $\mH$ into GNNs.
+Notably, CPGNN-Cheby-1 performs the best overall and significantly outperforms the other baseline methods, achieving improvements between 1.68\% and 10.64\% in mean accuracy compared to GNN baselines.
 These results demonstrate the effectiveness of \method{} in heterophily settings on real-world benchmarks.
+We note that our empirical analysis also confirms the small time complexity overhead of \method{}: on the Squirrel dataset, the runtimes of \method{}-MLP-1 and \method{}-Cheby-1 are 39s and 697s, respectively, while the prior belief estimators, MLP and GCN-Cheby, run in 29s and 592s in our implementation.

-\textbf{Real-World Graphs with Homophily.} For the real-world graphs with homophily, we report the results for each method in Table~\ref{table:real-results-10-features-homophily}.
+\textbf{Real-World Graphs with Homophily.} For the real graphs with homophily, we report the results per method in Table~\ref{table:real-results-10-features} (top, right).
 Recall that our framework generalizes GNN for both homophily and heterophily.
-We find in Table~\ref{table:real-results-10-features-homophily}, the methods from the proposed framework perform better or comparable to the baselines, including those which have an implicit assumption of strong homophily.
+We find in Table~\ref{table:real-results-10-features}, the methods from the proposed framework perform better or comparable to the baselines, including those which have an implicit assumption of strong homophily.
 Therefore, our methods are more universal while able to maintain the same level of performance as those that are optimized under a strict homophily assumption.
 As an aside, we observe that \method{}-Cheby-1 is the best performing method on Pubmed.

 \textbf{Summary.} For the common settings of semi-supervised node classification with contextual features available, the above results show that \method{} variants have the best performance in heterophily settings while maintaining comparable performance in the homophily settings.
 Considering both the heterophily and homophily settings, \method{}-Cheby-1 is the best method overall, which ranked first in the heterophily settings and second in homophily settings.